sakshiy08/Monte-Carlo-Simulation-of-Particle-Dynamics-and-Energy-Evolution-in-a-2D-Grid/README.md

   - Accumulates total energy in old_energy
 + The computed old_energy is printed, representing the total initial energy of the particle system based on initial particle configurations.

-### Particle Movement using Metropolis criterion
+### Particle Movement using random motion

-This part of the code uses the Metropolis Monte Carlo method to simulate the movement of particles within the matrix.
+This part of the code uses the Monte Carlo method to simulate the movement of particles within the matrix.
 The key aspects of this process are:

 + **Random Selection of Particles:**
      The code randomly selects a particle within the matrix to move.
 Particles can be neutral (0), negatively charged (-1), or positively charged (1)